protocol7/javaenv/README.md

 $ echo 'openjdk-11.0.2' > .javaversion
 ```

-It is recommended that .javaversion is stored with your source code in your
+It is recommended that `.javaversion` is kept under version control with your
-version control system.
-This allows contributors to easily install and use the
+source code.
+This allows contributors to easily install and use the correct
-correct Java version.
+Java version.

 ### javaenv install [version]